 Or by appointment.

-Honor Code: Examinations, quizzes and homework are conducted under the honor code.
-While discussion in small groups in doing homework is permitted (and strongly encouraged) in this course, the work should be your own.
-Having someone do your online homework for you is a violation of the honor code.
-Exams are closed book and are to be done completely by yourself with no help from others.
-You will not be allowed to collaborate on exams or quizzes.
-Calculators will be allowed for exams.
+Honor Code: Both the final exam and the problem sets are conducted under the Notre Dame Honor Code.
 On the first day of class I will give you a handout and I will give you very clear explanations of what is expected of you in the course and how the Honor Code applies to your work.
 This is important information, and if for some reason you are not in class on the first day, be sure to talk to me about it!!
 As always, you are strongly encouraged to come talk to me at any time if you are having any problems with anything.